ddella/ProxySQL/README.md

 ProxySQL is now ready to serve traffic on port `6033`.
 Let's use two methods to test our proxy.

 1. A python script on the Docker host that will send requests to `TCP/16033`.
 This port is mapped to `TCP/6033` in the ProxySQL container.
-2. A new container, in the same Docker network as the ProcsySQL, with the `mysql`client command line interface.
+2. A new container, in the same Docker network as the ProxySQL, with the `mysql`client command line interface.
 This client will use `TCP/6033`.

 ### Python